MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 ### Optimize the production environment

 Optimizing costs in the production environment involves implementing strategies to reduce unnecessary expenses and improve operational efficiencies.
 Focus on differentiating production deployments and meeting the needs of users.
-For example, you can:
+Here are recommendations for optimizing the production environment:

 - *Differentiate regions*: Spend less on regions that serve fewer customers.
 For example, you should invest more in a region that serves 90 percent of your users than in a region that serves 10 percent of your users.
 Adjust your deployment strategy to meet the requirements of each region and user segment.